-With so many cafes offering using coffee grounds for home gardens they have to be goo, right?
+With so many cafes offering using coffee grounds for home gardens they have to be good, right?
+Or are they???
 Personally, I’m a fan of using the spent grounds from our home kitchen, but there are pros and cons to using coffee grounds in the garden.
-Today is world coffee day, so let’s explore some of the potential perks (hehehe…), issues, and myths of coffee grounds for gardening.
+Today is world coffee day, so let’s explore some of the potential perks (hehehe), issues, and myths of coffee grounds for gardening.
 Spoiler: We compost our coffee grounds before using them in the garden.
-Jump to the end of the post for details on using coffee grounds in a compost pile or feeding them to a worm bin.
+Jump to the end of the post if you’d like to cut to the details on using coffee grounds in a compost pile or feeding them to a worm bin.

 Potential Benefits of Using Coffee Grounds in the Garden

-Used coffee grounds contain nitrogen, potassium, phosphorus, and micronutrients much like many of the other waste plant materials that we’d normally compost for the garden.
-Coffee also has other properties, including it’s natural caffeine content and potential acidity to take into consideration.
+Used coffee grounds contain nitrogen, potassium, phosphorus, and micronutrients much like many of the other plant materials that we’d normally compost for the garden.
+Coffee also has other properties, including its natural caffeine content and potential acidity to take into consideration.
 In some circumstances, these could be beneficial and in others potentially detrimental.
 Then there are the factors of scent, texture, and more that may play a role.
-So can they be safely used as a booster for garden health?
+So can spent coffee grounds be safely used as a booster for garden health?
 And if so, how?
 Let’s look at the potential issues first, and then how these play into different coffee ground options for use (or not) in the home garden.

 Considerations and Potential Issues